Activities Through Music (1) Music Education Business

 Overseas, around 200,000 students are given the opportunity to learn the joy of music at a Yamaha Music School in over 40 countries and regions, including Asia, Europe, North America and Latin America.
 Each course is developed in light of the culture and character of each region while being based on a philosophy and curriculum for music education developed in Japan.

 Spreading Yamaha's Music Education Philosophy Around the World

 Yamaha's Junior Original Concert (JOC) Activities' offer children studying at Yamaha Music Schools the chance to create and perform their own compositions.
 We now receive around 35,000 original compositions from children every year.
 Concerts are held not only in Japan but throughout Asia, Europe and other regions as well.
 In addition, the International JOC event is held in Japan once a year.
 Through the common language of music, Yamaha's philosophy of music education is spreading throughout the world.
 Yamaha also does its utmost to nurture its music instructors overseas.
-Leading instructors from Yamaha Music Schools worldwide participate in the Yamaha World Teachers' Forum*, which provides an excellent platform for group discussions on music education and instruction.
+This includes holding the Yamaha World Teachers' Forum*2, which leading instructors from Yamaha Music Schools worldwide participate in and which provides an excellent platform for group discussions on music education and instruction.

 Freedom to Enjoy Performing with Yamaha Music Lessons for Adults